 For a discretionary/IPDI trust, the beneficiary is usually, but not exclusively, a family member or multiple family members.

-There are some important things to consider when deciding your beneficiaries: For example, you should decide whether to include everyone you intend to benefit from the trust, or just certain individuals.
-You may also have questions over how you can add or remove beneficiaries and we can help you with these issues.
+There are some important things to consider when deciding your beneficiaries.
+For example, you should decide whether to include everyone you intend to benefit from the trust or just certain individuals.
+You may also have questions about how you can add or remove beneficiaries and we can help you with these issues.